You’ve got your guns.

 - Do you know how to use every piece of gear in your bag, and have you actually tested it?

-Gear is great, but when it comes to survival nothing can replace knowledge and good old fashion practice.
-To truly be prepared, you need to start practicing your skills in a real world setting.
+I love my gear as much as the next guy, but when it comes to survival nothing can replace knowledge and good old fashion practice.
+To truly be prepared, you need to start practicing your skills in a real-world setting.

 Build a fire pit in your backyard